ASIDE.IO New Instance

 Is there an easy way to hook up ASIDE to google analytics?

 Indeed there is!
-Within the heroku config vars setup add a fourth key, its name should be GID and its value should be your google analytics tracking id.
+Within the heroku config vars setup add a fourth key, its name should be

 How does the posi-trac rear end on a Plymouth work?